Get the Recipe

 Ability 2: The ability to conjure forth salted boiling water from their fingertips

-With these two powers combined, they would have an endless supply of perfectly blanched green spring vegetables, which are essentially a cheat sheet to deliciousness, whether you're serving them in risotto, over grits, in a simple salad with a crispy poached egg.
+With these two powers combined, they would have an endless supply of perfectly blanched green spring vegetables, which are essentially a cheat sheet to deliciousness, whether you're serving them in risotto, over grits, or in a simple salad with a crispy poached egg.

 Fortunately during certain times of the year, we don't need Dr. Delectable to help us win the battle against blandness.
 All we need is some good green spring vegetables from the market, and some very basic knowledge about how to blanch green spring vegetables.
 The deliciousness practically takes care of itself after that.